ArcelorMittal reports fourth quarter 2016 and full year 2016 results

 EBITDA less Mining segment EBITDA.

 steel-only EBITDA divided by total steel shipments.

-Iron ore unit cash cost:
+ore unit cash cost:

 segment and group level eliminates intra–segment shipments (which are

 primarily between Flat/Long plants and Tubular plants) and inter-segment

 shipments respectively.
-Shipments of Distribution
+Shipments of Downstream Solutions are excluded.